ycpcs/cs101-fall2021/assign/assign02.md

 ### Deliverables for Milestone 2

-The [design artifact](../design-template.pdf) for Milestone 2 is due at the beginning class on **Friday, September 20th**.
+The [design artifact](../design-template.pdf) for Milestone 2 is due at the beginning class on **Wednesday, September 29th**.
 Make sure that you fill out the "Strategy" and "Control flow sketch" sections of the design template.

-The code for Milestone 2 should be submitted to Marmoset (using the command `make submit_ms2`) by the end of the day on **Saturday, September 28th**.
+The code for Milestone 2 should be submitted to Marmoset (using the command `make submit_ms2`) by the end of the day on **Wednesday, October 6th**.

 Grading
 =======